 But now he has reconciled you by Christ's physical body through death to present you holy in his sight, without blemish and free from accusation—if you continue in your faith, established and firm, not moved from the hope held out in the gospel.
 This is the gospel that you heard and that has been proclaimed to every creature under heaven, and of which I, Paul, have become a servant (Col. 1:22, 23).

 Question: Do you have peace with God now?
-If not, turn from your sins that are robbing you of this (and dragging you to hell at the same time).
+If not, you can find peace with God by turning from your sins that are robbing you of this (and dragging you to hell at the same time).
 Make things right before God and man.
 Remember: No sin is worth going to hell over regardless what it may be.
+Now that you know how to find peace with God do it!

 The Exact Point of the Rapture (Post Tribulation Rapture)